francisvolh/francisvolh/README.md

+- 👋 Hi, I’m @francisvolh postodoctoral researcher at McGill University working on spatial analysis for the Canadian Biodiversity Network initiative.
-- 👋 Hi, I’m @francisvolh PhD Candidate at McGill University, working on movement ecology and niche segragation, particularly of seabirds.
+- PhD research at McGill University, working on movement ecology and niche segragation, particularly of seabirds.
 - 👀 I’m interested in seabirds foraging movements, or any vertebrate that moves around the globe.
-- 🌱 I’m currently learning Bayesian stats / models
+- 🌱 I’m currently learning High performance computing tools
-- 💞️ I’m looking to collaborate on any movement ecology projects
+- 💞️ I’m looking to collaborate on any spatial ecology and animal movement projects
 - 📫 How to reach me: francis.vanoordtlahoz@mail.mcgill.ca